 Give the ribs a coat of good-quality liquid smoke before the rub.
 This is optional, but if used, the quality of the liquid smoke is critical.
 I use only Wright's™ brand.
 There are ways to smoke in the oven, but not for most home cooks.
 Alternatively, skip the liquid smoke.

-Use a baking tray with the sides with foil to help clean up and a rack to keep the meat out of the melted fat.
-Use a heavy coat of PAM cooking spray.
-Do not cover it in the oven.
+Use a baking tray with foil on the sides to help clean up and a rack to keep the meat out of the melted fat.
+Apply a heavy coat of PAM cooking spray, but do not cover it in the oven.

 Remember, you cook to a final internal temperature, not by time.
 This will vary by the thickness of the meat and your oven.